AndrewRadev/Vimfiles/README.md

 - You can turn any text into ASCII art by marking it in visual mode and executing `:Figlet`, implemented by the [figlet plugin][].
 Requires the `figlet` command.
-- You can have vim speak a snippet of text outloud by marking it in visual mode and executing `:Speak`.
-The code is in [plugin/speech.vim][], originally by Onur Aslan, with a few tweaks by me.
-Requires an internet connection, `wget` and `mplayer`. **Note**: Doesn't work at the moment :(.
-At some point, google must have removed their speech API.

 ## Other